tbellembois/gochimitheque/README.md

 wget https://raw.githubusercontent.com/tbellembois/gochimitheque/master/docker/nginx/nginx.conf -O /data/docker-nginx/nginx-conf/nginx.conf
 ```

-5. Copy your https certifcate `crt` and `key` files in `/data/docker-nginx/nginx-auth/certs/`.
+5. Copy your https certificate `crt` and `key` files in `/data/docker-nginx/nginx-auth/certs/`.
 Your certificate *must* contain the certification chain.

 6. If you upgrade from a previous version copy the `chimitheque.sqlite` file in `/data/docker-chimitheque/chimitheque-db/`.